ant-design/ant-design-icons/packages/icons-angular/README.md

 Checkout the demo for more details.

 For icons provided by Ant Design, we provide **dynamic loading** strategy to reduce bundle's size.
 Just config your `angular.json` and you even don't need to register the icons!
 Checkout our `examples` dir and `angular.json` file for more details.

+### Jsonp-like Dynamic Loading

+If your static file server don't support cross origin XMR requests, you can use jsonp-like dynamic loading by calling the `useJsonpLoading` method of `IconService`.

 ### Namespace